aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q27
-### ✍What is Mobile-First Approach and Desktop First approach and which one you follow and why?
+### 🍄 What is Mobile-First Approach and Desktop First approach and which one you follow and why?

 <div align="right">